-Prime Farmland - Existing land use patterns along the shoreline and back-lying land have been determined on most parcels by TVA land acquisition, disposals, and land use agreements.
+Geological Resources - Existing land use patterns along the shoreline and back-lying land have been determined on most parcels by TVA land acquisition, disposals, and land use agreements.
 A majority of the parcels are committed to existing land uses with little to no potential for change of those land uses.
-Proposed allocation changes were evaluated to determine whether there would be effects to prime farmlands on TVA managed public lands.
+Proposed allocation changes were evaluated to determine whether there would be effects to geological resources such as groundwater and prime farmlands on TVA managed public lands.